DankPaster/ProjectOverflow-Changelogs/README.md

 Hake optimized
 // Hello boys, I'm Devastator.
 2nd developer for Project Overflow.

-LegitAA added, Has a few bugs but it should be fixed before release @DankPaster go on skype real quick.
+LegitAA added, Has a few bugs but it should be fixed before release